Table of Contents

 - Government: Military, government trade secrets and undercover personnel are at risk if an attacker compromises government infrastructure.

 - Individuals: For individuals, the most significant monetary risk is identity theft.
 Individual data could be sold on darknet markets or used immediately to open credit lines, purchase products, or create fraudulent accounts.

 Types of Data Breaches

 When you think of data breaches, you typically think of a hacker compromising a network and stealing data.
 However, data breaches can result from several different actions.
 Human error, for example, is one of the most significant factors in data breaches.

-A few different types of data breaches:
+Among the different types of data breaches include:

 - Exploited authentication or authorisation systems: Applications with vulnerabilities or any cybersecurity infrastructure with bugs could allow an attacker to gain unauthorised access.